Brazil prosecutors near decision on BRF corruption charges

-SAO PAULO, Nov 14 (Reuters) - A sprawling Brazilian probe into alleged cheating on food safety checks by BRF SA and other firms is entering its final weeks, according to authorities and court documents, with more criminal charges potentially on their way before year-end.
+SAO PAULO (Reuters) - A sprawling Brazilian probe into alleged cheating on food safety checks by BRF SA and other firms is entering its final weeks, according to authorities and court documents, with more criminal charges potentially on their way before year-end.

 Prosecutors are slated to decide whether to charge BRF’s former chairman Abílio Diniz and more than 40 others once a Nov.
 20 deadline passes for police to gather evidence about what they say are pervasive violations of food safety protocols dating back to at least 2015.